Colony management best practice

 Reproductive lifecycle of the strain

 To effectively maintain a colony, it is important to understand the reproductive lifecycle of the strain, including strain-specific optimal breeding age and fecundity.
-Each wild-type or GA strain has a different optimal breeding age which will inform the appropriate breeding strategies – see Breeding Strategies for Maintaining Colonies of Laboratory Mice on The Jackson Laboratory website for more information.
+Each wild-type or GA strain has a different optimal breeding age which will inform the appropriate breeding strategies – see Further information for relevant resources from The Jackson Laboratory.

 Genetic drift happens in every generation and cannot be stopped.
 Repeated breeding within a closed colony will lead to genetic drift, with potential loss or gain of phenotypes due to accumulation of background mutations.
 If allowed to drift unchecked, the colony will become distinct from the initial inbred strain it was generated on, potentially causing problems finding appropriate control animals.
 Additionally, the colony will continue to drift over time, accumulating more mutations and reducing the reproducibility of experiments carried out on different generations of mice.